Warning: some readers may not find this tale tasteful.

 Once upon a time a young king and his young wife, the queen, had a little daughter whose skin was white as snow, whose lips were red as blood, and whose hair was black as ebony wood, and, while, in the everyday world, such a child would not likely be healthy, she was born in a fairy-tale land, where all things are possible.
 Of course, they called her Little Snow White.
 Since the young king was handsome as well as rich and powerful, he had been able to pick the fairest princess in all the lands surrounding his kingdom to become his queen, and, since Snow inherited their genes, she was a beautiful child.
 As is wont to happen unless there is an enchantment to prevent it, little Snow didn't remain a beautiful child but grew into a beautiful adolescent and was just on the verge of turning into a beautiful young woman; however, although she could have still been called Little Snow because the top of her head, even with her hair carefully arranged, reached no higher than most men's shoulders, she strongly discouraged any reference to her height.
 Although her skin was no longer white as snow by the time she was in her teen years, she was still paler than even the noble ladies of the court, who did everything within their powers to avoid the sun.

 One day, attended by Hans and Verba, she was present in the royal box when two young knights displayed their skill with swords in a mock duel.
-Although neither injured the other except for a few scratches inflicted on one, it was obvious to her that one knight was far superior to the other in use of the blade and in movement of his body to be where the other's blade was not, while himself being in position to strike the other knight.
-Snow, who had tutors in all matters of dances, sent Hans with a note to ask the young knight to teach her his art, and, although the knight feared the wrath of her royal parents if he taught her as she wished, after meeting with her, he feared her wrath even more if he failed to obey her.
+Although neither injured the other except for a few scratches, it was obvious to her that one knight was far superior to the other in use of the blade and in movement of his body to be where the other's blade was not while himself being in position to strike the other knight.
+Snow, who had tutors in all matters of dances, sent Hans with a note to ask the young knight to teach her his art.
+The knight feared the wrath of her royal parents if he taught her as she wished, but, after meeting with her, he feared her wrath even more if he failed to obey her.
 She treated the dueling as a form of ballet and was an apt student, improving with each lesson, and reached the point where the knight considered her his most highly-skilled opponent ever.
 He even incorporated a few of her ballet moves into his own fighting style.

 Of course, the king and the queen were happily unaware of the exercise given Snow's brain cells and, had they known, they would have considered such learning as not befitting a princess just as they would have been horrified at her acquiring expertise in fighting.
 It is likely that they would not even have approved some of the training that she, upon reaching her late teens, requested and received from her young male servant and a few of Hans's and Verba's young male friends, but she approved heartily and was an apt student.
 She even got the young knight to join in the games with her and with Verba, and he was an excellent swordsman and thrilled them with several great moves.